 In addition to my private practice work in Cambridge, I am the College Counsellor at St John's College, University of Cambridge.

-I have many years' experience providing counselling to students in higher education (in the student counselling services at Queen Mary University of London, Anglia Ruskin University and Goldsmiths University of London) and to asylum seekers and refugees (at the Refugee Therapy Centre).
+I have many years' experience providing counselling to students in higher education (in the student counselling services at Queen Mary University of London, Anglia Ruskin University and Goldsmiths University of London).
+I also did a training placement providing counselling to asylum seekers and refugees (at the Refugee Therapy Centre).

 I am also an Associate Counsellor for several Employee Assistance Programmes (EAPs).
 I provide counselling to employees seeking help with personal or work-related issues.